Saint George Cathedral, Prizren

+Saint George Cathedral (Саборна црква Светог Ђорђа; Katedrala e Shën Gjergjit) is an Eastern Orthodox church located in Prizren, Kosovo.
+It is under jurisdiction of the Eparchy of Raška and Prizren of the Serbian Orthodox Church and serves as its cathedral church.

 History

-Modern Serbian Orthodox Cathedral of Saint George in Prizren was built in the second half of the 19th century, during the Ottoman rule in the region.
+Modern Saint George Cathedral was built in the second half of the 19th century, during the Ottoman rule in the region.
 Initiative for the creation of a new cathedral church was launched during the first half of the 19th century, and only after long negotiations with Ottoman authorities final permission was obtained in 1855, and foundation was laid in 1856.
-Up to that point, minor Old Church of Saint George served as a temporary cathedral church of the Eparchy of Raška and Prizren, since Ottoman authorities previously took over the ancient medieval Cathedral of the Holy Mother of God (Bogorodica Ljeviška) in Prizren, and turned it into a mosque.
+Up to that point, minor Old Church of Saint George served as a temporary cathedral church of the Eparchy of Raška and Prizren, since Ottoman authorities previously took over the ancient medieval Our Lady of Ljeviš (Bogorodica Ljeviška) church in Prizren, and turned it into a mosque.
 Local leaders of Eastern Orthodox Christians knew that ancient cathedral will not be returned to them as long as Prizren is under Ottoman rule, and therefore decided to build a new cathedral.
 Foundations were laid in 1856, but construction was completed in 1887.
 Prolonged construction was caused by constant financial and administrative difficulties.

 After the consecration of the new cathedral in 1887, additional efforts were undertaken in order to complete the internal inventory and decoration of the church.
 Significant acquisitions were made during the tenure of metropolitan Dionisije Petrović of Raška and Prizren (1896–1900), and his successor, metropolitan Nićifor Perić (1901–1911).
 Both of them were Serbian Orthodox hierarchs, appointed by the Ecumenical Patriarchate of Constantinople.